- Goals & Objectives

 - Are you a Step Ahead client?
 We want to hear from you!

 - ASAF Tours Crosstown!

 - Our Staff

 - Participating Health Centers

 What is the Nexplanon® implant?

 The Nexplanon® implant is a small plastic rod that keeps you from getting pregnant for up to 3 years.
 It's about the size of a matchstick and goes just under the skin on the inside of your non-dominant arm (So if you're right-handed, it would go in your left arm).

 The implant releases a hormone called progestin, which does a few things to keep you from getting pregnant: 1.
 It stops the egg from leaving the ovaries.
 2. It thickens cervical mucus which makes it difficult for sperm to move.

 The implant works really, really well.
 Other than abstinence (not having sex at all), the implant is the most effective form of reversible birth control out there.
 It's over 99% effective: so if 100 women use the implant, on average less than one will get pregnant within a year.

 A doctor or nurse can put the implant under the skin in your upper arm.
 They will numb the area before they put it in.
-The process takes only a few minutes, and most people say it hurts about as much as getting your ears pierced.
+The process takes only a few minutes, and most people say it hurts less than getting your ears pierced.
 Only a doctor or nurse can insert or remove the implant.